Wireless Application Service Providers’ Association Code of Conduct

 8.1.3.
 Members must take reasonable steps to ensure that only persons of 18 years of age or older have access to adult content services.
 Explicit confirmation of a user’s age must be obtained prior to the delivery of an adult content service.

 8.1.4.
-Marketing messages (including commercial communications) may no longer be sent to a customer of an adult service if that customer has not made use of the service during the preceding three months.
+Marketing messages (including commercial messages) may no longer be sent to a customer of an adult service if that customer has not made use of the service during the preceding three months.
 This is to prevent the accidental marketing of such services to children as a result of a recycled telephone number.

 8.1.5.
 A marketing message sent to initiate or re-initiate adult services may not:

-(a) include any graphical or photographic content that includes full frontal images or portrayal of intimate parts of the body; or (b) include any words or phrases that may be considered profane, including common popular or slang terms for excretory functions, sexual activity and genitalia; or
+- include any words or phrases that may be considered profane, including common popular or slang terms for excretory functions, sexual activity and genitalia; or

-(c) include any links to any content described in (a) or (b).
+- include any links to any content described in (a) or (b).

 8.2.
 Prohibited practices